paperless-ngx/paperless-ngx/README.md

 </picture>

 A full list of [features](https://docs.paperless-ngx.com/#features) and [screenshots](https://docs.paperless-ngx.com/#screenshots) are available in the [documentation](https://docs.paperless-ngx.com/).
 # Getting started

+You can either host your paperless by yourself or go with a hosting provider.

+## Self-hosting

 The easiest way to deploy paperless is `docker compose`.
 The files in the [`/docker/compose` directory](https://github.com/paperless-ngx/paperless-ngx/tree/main/docker/compose) are configured to pull the image from GitHub Packages.